0300962/0300962/README.md

 # 0300962
 This is a read me file.
-It has been edited for a laugh.